LucidityWaver/ICA40511-Keywords/Portfolio/MobileApps/Learner Logbook Demo.md

 #####Datebox Plugin
 ![Datebox Plugin](https://github.com/LucidityWaver/ICA40511-NotesAndKeywords/blob/master/Portfolio/images/DateboxPlugin.png)

-Entry of date was simplified using the jQueryMobile plugin [DateBox](http://dev.jtsage.com/jQM-DateBox/).
-This reduced user entry requirements from one field for each year, month, day, hour or minute to a single field for each date or time combination.
+Date and time entry was simplified using the jQueryMobile plugin [DateBox](http://dev.jtsage.com/jQM-DateBox/).
+This reduced user entry requirements from one field for each year, month, day, hour or minute (or more complex validation for each) to a single field for each date or time combination.
 Note: The plugin has since been updated to work with jQuery UI and Bootstrap.

 #####Form Validation
 ![Datebox Plugin](https://github.com/LucidityWaver/ICA40511-NotesAndKeywords/blob/master/Portfolio/images/ValidatePlugin.png)